tlsomers/vscoq/README.md

 ### Troubleshooting

+Check out the [FAQ](./docs/FAQ.md) for common issues and troubleshooting tips.

 #### Known problems

 - Getting an ```Unable to start coqtop``` or ```coqtop-stderr: Don't know what to do with -ideslave``` error.